 The insecurity that prevailed in the 1970s and '80s frequently colored our dialogues with other groups.
 Whether black-Jewish or Latino-Jewish interactions, those relations seemed to be shaped by the memories of the "grand coalitions" formed during the civil rights struggles of the 1950s and '60s and animated by the notion that as an aggrieved minority we needed allies for protection against potential bigotry and hate from the white Christian majority.
 Frankness and recognition of frequently divergent interests were often sublimated in favor of efforts to sustain a united front.

 During those years, the community leadership's efforts at "outreach" often ran counter to what Jews perceived as their real, everyday concerns.
 In Los Angeles, no single issue demonstrated the gulf between what the Jewish "Joe six-pack" wanted and what leadership pursued than that of public-school busing.
 Jewish organizations, virtually unanimously, endorsed the transfer of tens of thousands of kids across Los Angeles, while the parents of kids in public schools were divided -- at best -- and permanently alienated from their community organizations -- at worst.
+Relations with the black community became particularly contentious during the period from the mid-1980s through the mid-1990s.
+That was due, in no small measure, to the influence of Louis Farrakhan and his Nation of Islam.
+His periodic visits to Los Angeles would invariably stir up dueling op-eds on whether black leadership should or should not separate themselves from his inevitable attacks on Jews.
+There was general agreement between the views of the Jewish community and its leadership -- the good reverend had the unintended effect of bringing Jews together in a united front against his hate.

 We welcome your feedback.